The case for adopting the sequential Jacobi's diagonalization algorithm in neutrino oscillation physics: Sequential Diagonalization Strategy

-As previously discussed in Sec.\ref{sec:Param}, once the parametrization of a Hermitian matrix is defined, the objective is obtain the dependency of its eigensystem without randomizing the basis ordering.
-The approach proposed here is to perform a {\em sequential diagonalization}, summarized as follows:
+As previously discussed in Sec.\ref{sec:Param}, once the parametrization of a Hermitian matrix is define, the objective is to obtain its eigensystem as a function of a given model's parameters, correcting for the randomness in the eigensystem ordering.
+The solution proposed here was loosely inspired by the \emph{parallel transport} of tangent vector, in Riemannian geometry.
+Since the change in both eigenvalues and eigenvectors are continuous, it should be possible to detect any unwanted reordering by simple comparison of neighboring results.
+This requires connecting the point of study in space parameter with another where the ordering is known, diagonalizing and correcting the ordering along the way, transporting the eigensystem from one point to the other.
+This method will be referred to as {\em Sequential Diagonalization Strategy} (\ac{SDS}) which can be summarized as: \\

-\begin{itemize} \item Starting from a point in parameter space where the eigensystem is known (including ordering), a small step is given to a new position; \item The eigensystem is obtained in this new position and a comparison is drawn between the original set of eigenvalues and the new ones; \item Assuming that the step is short enough, it is always possible to arrive at an one-to-one match between the two sets, which allows the post-step eigensystem to be \emph{reordered} following their pre-step counterparts; \item This is now regarded as the reference value and the process is repeated over a predefined path, transporting the known parametrization along it. \end{itemize}
+\begin{itemize} \item Starting from a point in parameter space where the eigensystem is known (including ordering), a small step is taken to a new position; \item The eigensystem is obtained in this new position and a comparison is drawn between the original set of eigenvalues and the new ones; \item Assuming that the step is short enough, it is always possible to arrive at an one-to-one match between the two sets, which allows the post-step eigensystem to be \emph{reordered} following their pre-step counterparts; \item This is now regarded as a new reference value and the process is repeated over a predefined path, transporting the known ordering along it. \end{itemize}

+Figure \ref{fig:method} illustrates this strategy with a graphical example.
+In what follows, a formal definition of \ac{SDS} is presented.